Growing Pains? Try House Gains!

 Repurposing the Space with No Name

-In the previous post, the importance of redefining underutilized space inside the home was discussed.
+In “From Messy Entry to Organized Mudroom” the importance of redefining underutilized space inside the home was discussed.
 I think of such space, where odds and ends pile up, as “nameless” space.
 Most homes have these pockets of clutter and inefficiency.
 Identifying and giving such spaces effective roles in the home can effectively increase the size of your house without changing its footprint or curb appeal.